Skip to main content

 • monetization

-The game is praised for its lack of microtransactions, offering a complete experience for the purchase price, which contrasts positively with the monetization practices of major publishers.
-However, the absence of a AAA developer may limit ongoing content updates, as the smaller team lacks the resources to generate additional revenue through microtransactions.
-Overall, it is seen as a refreshing change in the gaming landscape.
+The monetization model of this game is appreciated for not relying on aggressive microtransactions typical of major publishers, offering a complete experience for the purchase price.
+However, the lack of a AAA developer means that ongoing content updates may be limited due to a smaller player base.
+Overall, it is seen as a refreshing alternative in the gaming landscape.

-• “This project is clearly made from talent and understanding of what makes TBS games fun.
-With ongoing prevalent issues of major publishers (looking right at you, Activision-Blizzard), it is a breath of fresh air with fun modes.
-Despite not being made by a AAA developer, it is a complete game for the money I purchased it for, and I would recommend it.”
+• “This project is clearly made from talent and an understanding of what makes turn-based strategy games fun.
+With ongoing prevalent issues from major publishers, it is a breath of fresh air with enjoyable modes.
+Despite not being made by a AAA developer, it is a complete game for the price I paid, and I would recommend it.”

 Buy Solium Infernum